Michelle Phillips

-Life and career

-1944–1964: Early life
+Early life

 Phillips was born Holly Michelle Gilliam on June 4, 1944, in Long Beach, California, the second child of Joyce Leone (née Poole), a Canadian-born accountant, and Gardner Burnett Gilliam, a merchant mariner from San Diego.
 She had one older sister, Russell Ann.
 Phillips's paternal grandfather, Marcus Gilliam, was from Walla Walla, Washington, and worked as a miner and hotelier in Erie, British Columbia.
 Gilliam County, Oregon, takes its name from her paternal ancestors.
-Her mother suffered heart problems stemming from a childhood bout with rheumatic fever, including subacute endocarditis, and died of a related brain hemorrhage when Phillips was five years old.
+Her mother suffered heart problems stemming from a childhood bout with rheumatic fever, including subacute endocarditis, and died of a related Intracerebral hemorrhage when Phillips was five years old.
 Reflecting on her mother's illness, Phillips said: "They knew it was only a matter of time ...
 She would lie on the couch in the evenings, listening as my father read to her.
 One night, after my sister and I had been put to bed, my mother just raised her head, fell unconscious on the couch, and that was it."

 Following his wife's death, Phillips's father, wanting a change of scenery, relocated the family to Buffalo, New York, where they lived for nine months while he worked as a bartender.
 They subsequently returned to California, settling in Pasadena.
-In June 1951, two days after Phillips's seventh birthday, the family relocated again to Mexico City, Mexico, where her father had enrolled to study sociology on the GI Bill at Mexico City College.
+In June 1951, two days after Phillips's seventh birthday, the family relocated again to Mexico City, where her father had enrolled to study sociology on the GI Bill at Mexico City College.
 Phillips spent the following six years in Mexico, where she attended public schools and became fluent in Spanish.
 Throughout her childhood, Spanish remained Phillips's primary written language, though she later learned to write in English.
 She resided with her father and sister in the Roma Sur district of Cuauhtémoc.
-Phillips recalled that she and her sister's experiences living in a different culture "helped us get over my mother's death, and instead of grieving, we became very strong, independent, and free."
+Phillips recalled that her and her sister's experiences living in a different culture "helped us get over my mother's death, and instead of grieving, we became very strong, independent, and free".